amajai/holiday-greeting-generator/README.md

 ## Overview
 The App leverages Zephyr-7B-β, a fine-tuned model in the Zephyr series, designed to act as a helpful assistant.
 Trained on a mix of publicly available and synthetic datasets using Direct Preference Optimization (DPO), this language model brings a touch of personalization to your holiday greetings.

+## Technologies Used
+1. Flask - The backend is powered by Flask, providing a robust and scalable foundation.
+1. JavaScript and jQuery - Enhance user interactivity and dynamically update the page without reloading.
+1. Ajax - Asynchronous communication with the server to fetch and display data in real-time.
+1. Bulma for CSS - Stylish and responsive design using Bulma, making the app visually appealing.
+It's simple to work with.
+1. Render - Hosted flask app with Render web service.

 ## Features
 1. Holiday Selection: Choose from a variety of holidays, occasions, special days/weeks/months to tailor your greeting.
 1. Optional Inputs: Personalize your greeting further by providing optional details: